irdous/Face-Mask-Detection/README.md

 # Face-Mask-Detection
 During pandemic COVID-19, WHO has made wearing masks compulsory to protect against this deadly virus.
 In this I will develop a machine learning project – Real-time Face Mask Detector with Python.
+Today it has become mandatory for all the citizens to wear a face mask to protect themselves from COVID-19.
+This application can be helpful for all the shop owners, offices, banks or any public place because if anyone is not wearing a mask then he or she must not be allowed in that area.
+So, to take care of this problem we don’t need any guard or person who keeps a watch on people.
+We can integrate a camera which continuously clicks pictures of humans and detect from there faces whether they are wearing a face mask or not.